RiyamPatel2001/Artificial-Intelligence/README.md

-Assignemnts and Projects of CSGY-6613
+Applications and Fundamentls of AI.